awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_support-all-features.md

 ## Finalizing the Process to Enable All Features<a name="finalize-migration"></a>

-After all invited member accounts must approve the request to enable all features\.
+All invited member accounts must approve the request to enable all features\.
 If there are no invited member accounts in the organization, the **Enable all features progress** page indicates with a green banner that you can finalize the process\.

 **Minimum permissions**
 To finalize the process to enable all features for the organization, you must have the following permission: